inhumantsar/ansible-role-boostrap/README.md

 ## What?

-Drops local users, installs pre-req packages, sets up a systemd service to run a specified Ansible playbook on boot.
+Sets up a systemd service to run a specified Ansible playbook on boot.

 ## Why?